Title IX Frequently Asked Questions

 The Code of Student Conduct amnesty provisions do not impact criminal proceedings or charges.
 Amnesty does not preclude students from being required to meet with University staff and to participate in conditions such as counseling and alcohol assessments.
-The Executive Director of Student Affairs or designee can assist with questions related to amnesty provisions.
+The Dean of Students or designee can assist with questions related to amnesty provisions.

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX.

 Your privacy is a priority to the Office of Title IX Compliance.
 However, limited information sometimes must be disclosed in order to fully investigate a complaint.
 If you are concerned about confidentiality, please discuss this issue with the Office of Title IX Compliance.